Dehydration can be a runner’s worst nightmare. Symptoms can be as mild as a slight headache, or so severe that they require hospital treatment.

-It has a capacity of 1.5 liters, which means you will have a good amount of water to see you through your race and it also won’t be too heavy when filled to capacity.
+It has a capacity of 1.5 liters, which means you will have a good amount of water to see you through your race.
+At that capacity, it won’t be too heavy when filled to capacity.

 It’s also designed to give you 20% more water per sip, so you don’t need to sip as often as you would with other vests.
 The vest is constructed from 3D micro-mesh so it’s lightweight and won’t weigh you down on the trail or road.
 It also has good airflow, so you won’t overheat while wearing it.

-There are four soft flask pockets that you can fill with bottles or use for other things like an energy bar.
-There’s also a zippered pocket that would be ideal for a smartphone or set of keys.
+There are four soft flask pockets that you can fill with bottles or use for other things like energy bars.
+There’s also a zippered pocket that is ideal for a smartphone or set of keys.
 You can adjust the fit using the side straps at the bottom.

 The men’s vest has two bottle pockets, a mesh pouch, and a zippered pocket.
 It can also be adjusted to fit snugly using the side straps, and making sure it’s tight ensures stability no matter what terrain you’re running on.

-Both are reflective and have an integrated tube trap which prevents the tube from flapping around and makes it easy to find every time you need a drink.
+Both are reflective and have an integrated tube trap that prevents the tube from flapping around and makes it easy to find every time you need a drink.

 - 1.5-liter CRUX reservoir